Kimuchiiz/hello-world-/README.md

 # hello-world-
-I'm a newbie
+I'm not a newbie

-Just start.
-Teach me senpai.
+I get it.See ya
+Bye.